Donate

 Support Dr. Liz’s Research

-As well, as readers of this blog know, I fully support science and work hard to conduct rigorous research while encouraging folks to pursue this rewarding job.
-However, my profession is currently being threatened*** with budget cuts and funding restrictions that:
+As well, as readers of this blog know, we fully support science and work hard to conduct rigorous research while encouraging folks to pursue this rewarding job.
+However, Dr. Liz’s profession is currently being threatened*** with budget cuts and funding restrictions that:

-1) limit my ability to discover medical breakthroughs that save lives,
+1) limit her ability to discover medical breakthroughs that save lives,

-2) restrict my training of the next generation of scientist and diversifying the scientific workforce, and
+2) restrict her training of the next generation of scientist and diversifying the scientific workforce, and

-3) put the viability of my lab and my academic careers at risk.
+3) put the viability of her lab and her academic career at risk.

 In light of these escalating risks, please consider donating to the Brains&Bruises Blog in support of Liz’s Lab scientific research program.